 Almost always, investment banks, servicers, rating agencies and trustees operate from jurisdictions outside Luxembourg.
 Similarly, paying agents do not need to be based in Luxembourg.
-As a result, the Luxembourg-based participants are often limited to issuers or affiliated guarantors and security grantors.
+As a result, Luxembourg-based participants are often limited to issuers or affiliated guarantors and security grantors.

-The issuing vehicles are often incorporated as public limited liability companies (société anonymes) or private limited liability companies (sociétés à responsabilité limitée).
-The issuing vehicle is frequently incorporated by the parent holding company of the group as its dedicated issuing vehicle, benefiting from guarantees granted by the parent and its restricted subsidiaries to compensate its limited own assets.
+The issuing vehicles are often incorporated as public limited liability companies or private limited liability companies.
+The issuing vehicle is frequently incorporated by the parent holding company of the group as its dedicated issuing vehicle, benefitting from guarantees granted by the parent and its restricted subsidiaries to compensate its limited own assets.